ab-tetteh/alx-system_engineering-devops/0x00-shell_basics/README.md

-This foldder is for for shell basics
+This README describes what each script is doing